 The 21st Peer Mentoring Program assists first-year scholars with their transition to the IUPUI community.
 The program provides first-year scholars with an individual mentor and workshops that focus on developing strategies for academic and personal success.

-Become a 21st Peer Mentor
+Apply to be a 21st Peer Mentor

-- Facilitate workshops over academic and personal development topics in weekly
+- Facilitate workshops over academic and personal development topics

 - Enroll in and successfully complete University College mentor education courses EACH semester of mentoring.